Harshita-capsitech/EmailDocs/CallTranscription/voice_sample.md

 ### ApplicationUserVoiceStatus

-Represents the verification state of a user’s voice identity.
+Represents the collection state of a user’s voice sample.

 Fields:
-- Recorded: Indicates whether verification succeeded
+- Recorded: Indicates whether a voice sample was successfully collected
-- On: Timestamp of last successful verification
+- On: Timestamp of the last collected sample

 This structure is intentionally minimal to reduce biometric footprint.